ArneBouillon/gpt-dungeon/README.md

 # GPTDungeon
 The goal of this project is to investigate how to generate a consistent, structured, long-form D&D dungeon module using only the free-form chat functionality of a tool like ChatGPT.
+As far as I have been able to find, it is the first project to attempt this.

+The techniques used here might also be useful outside the -- admittedly fun -- application area of D&D modules!
+[Below](#Design-challenges) I go into more detail about the main challenges in this project, which would equally pop up in other applications, and how I tried to tackle them.

 ## Installation
 Unfortunately, I have had to patch the library used for sending API requests to ChatGPT to support the `continue` action.